Ryanb58/ryanb58.github.io/content/posts/2019-01-28-invalidate-aws-cloudfront-cache.md

 published = true
 +++++

-Today, I needed to invalidate a specific Distribution's cache on AWS Cloudfront.
+Today, I needed to invalidate a specific Distribution's cache on AWS CloudFront.
 This resulted in me searching through the AWS cli tool's docs.
 Luckily I was able to uncover a command to accomplish such a task.

 ```
 aws cloudfront create-invalidation --distribution-id DISTRIBUTION_ID --paths /\*